IRS May Be Able to Improve Compliance for Nonresident Aliens and Updating Requirements Could Reduce Their Compliance Burden

 GAO suggests that Congress consider raising the exemption threshold for income paid by a foreign employer and eliminating the certificate of compliance, or sailing permit, requirement.
 GAO also recommends that IRS determine if creating an automated program to identify improper filing of Form 1040 by nonresident aliens would be a cost-effective means of improving compliance.
 In commenting on a draft of this report, IRS agreed with our recommendation.

 Matter: Given the increasing extent of business travel to the U.S. and the eroding effect of inflation, Congress may wish to consider raising the amount of U.S. income paid by a foreign employer that is exempt from tax for nonresidents who meet the other conditions of the exemption.

-Comments: The Congress has not yet raised the amount of U.S. income paid by a foreign employer that is exempt from tax for nonresidents who meet the other conditions of the exemption.
+Comments: As of October 22, 2013, Congress has not raised the amount of U.S. income paid by a foreign employer that is exempt from tax for nonresidents who meet the other conditions of the exemption.

 Matter: Given the difficulty of enforcing the requirement for aliens to obtain certificates of compliance--sailing permits--before departing the country and the existence of withholding requirements and tax treaties, Congress may wish to consider eliminating the sailing permit requirement.

-Comments: The Congress has not yet eliminated the sailing permit requirement.
-THE TEST
+Comments: As of October 22, 2013, Congress has not eliminated the sailing permit requirement.

 Recommendation for Executive Action

 Recommendation: The Commissioner of Internal Revenue should determine if creating an automated program to identify nonresident aliens who may have improperly filed Form 1040 instead of Form 1040NR by using ITIN information would be a cost-effective means to improve compliance.